 Curriculum Notes Year 8

-As we start the year with more normality compared to last year, we will be looking at developing well-rounded young men, through a broad academic programme of study with additional opportunities for enrichment in which to develop and enhance life skills; of communication, problem solving, team working, leadership and resilience.
-It promises to be a great year and we look forward to sharing your son’s successes with you.
+academic programme of study with additional opportunities for enrichment in which to develop and enhance life skills of communication, problem solving, team working, leadership and resilience.

-Should you have any questions, the Year Team is made up of myself, Mrs Castle and Rahman.
-Please do not to hesitate to contact us should the need arise.
+Should you have any questions, the Year Team is made up of me, Mrs Davies and Mrs Mauvis.

 Head of Year 8

-Rhys.cross@cranmore.org
+8AD – amiera.davies@cranmore.org

-Miz.rahman@cranmore.org
+8MM – mary.mauvis@cranmore.org

-Nikki.castle@cranmore.ortes
+8WL – william.lamport@cranmore.org

 English

-Head of Department: Ms Newton
+Head of Department: Mr Marcus Chapman

 In Year 8, we broaden the range of study and activity in English as we continue progress towards GCSE.
+The teaching groups will be setted.

 Our overarching theme this year is Power and Control and Enquiry Questions such as ‘What makes a villain?’ will frame the learning.
 Diversity and challenge of texts is at the heart of the curriculum and pupils will be encouraged to conduct independent research of literary contexts, historical periods and literary genres to enhance their learning.